Governance & Reliability

 Appendix B: Scoring Rubric

-Use this rubric to produce a structured maturity snapshot.
-It is a diagnostic instrument, not a certification.
-Its value is in surfacing gaps, not in generating scores to present to stakeholders.
+The rubric produces a structured maturity snapshot.
+It is diagnostic, not a certification: its value is in surfacing gaps, not in generating scores to present to stakeholders.

 Instructions: